lullaby6/utils-data-pack/README.md

 ### Get array length

-The function `utils:storage/length/get` returns the array of the storage and path get received, and also store the array length in the score `utils.storage.length` with the path argument as "player"
+The function `utils:storage/length/get` returns the array of the storage and path get received, and also store the array length in the score `utils.storage.length` with the path argument as "player".

 ```mcfunction
 /function utils:storage/length/get {"storage":"<storage>","path":"<path>"}